-Even though everything we touched on should drive this point home, we want to make sure it is clear.
+Even though everything we touched on should drive this point home, we want to make sure it’s clear.
 Practicing and playing are two very different things.
 It’s very easy to get sidetracked and noodle around on the guitar when you should be practicing.

 This goes for most things when you have not set a clear plan with set goals and expectations.
 And so take the time to do this regularly, adjusting as you go.

 You want to make sure you have created exercises that are focused on improving your talent as a player.
 The last thing you want to do is be caught with no plan and end up just noodling around playing guitar.
 This will lead you to lose interest because you do not see yourself improving.

 It’s the main reason most people eventually stop playing.
 So make sure to take action and create your plan today!
 There is a time for noodling, but don’t let that slip into practice time!
 If you have limited time, it’s possible to use your session for both practice and play.

 Staying motivated is key to continuing with regular practice.
-We all have a motivation to consider playing guitar in the first place.
+We all have the motivation to consider playing guitar in the first place.
 But taking action to stay motivated to continue is much more difficult.